-Questions may be addressed to the North Dakota Department of Health at 701.328.5188 or email Keith Hinnenkamp (firstname.lastname@example.org).
+Questions may be addressed to the North Dakota Department of Environmental Quality at 701.328.5188 or email Keith Hinnenkamp (firstname.lastname@example.org).

 Tests are normally performed by independent testing companies with expertise in the applicable test method(s) being conducted.
 The Department must be notified at least 30 days prior to testing to allow sufficient time for:

 - A Department review of the proposed test procedures and, if necessary, a test site inspection.

 - A pre-test meeting with Department staff, (if necessary).

 - Scheduling a Department representative to observe the performance test.